liamsoftware/rest-cucumber/README.md

 ## Code Example

-* Add a properties file to your project which contains the details to create your Rest Client
+Create a class to launch your Cucumber tests.
-* Create a Rest Client builder with a method signature public static CucumberRestClient buildClient(String pathToPropertiesFile)
+* Include the RestCucumber.class as the @RunWith option
-* Create a class to run your Cucumber test which includes the RestCucumberOptions as outlined in the below example
+* Include the @RestCucumberOptions annotation which defines ** The Rest Client class that RestCucumber will load ** A flag to indicate if test results should be posted back to the Rest Client
 * See the [sample package](https://github.com/LiamHayes1/rest-cucumber/tree/master/src/main/java/example) including [RunCukeTest](https://github.com/LiamHayes1/rest-cucumber/blob/master/src/main/java/example/RunCukeTest.java)

 ```